Chandan-devs-tech/tv_shows/README.md

 ### Deployment

-I have deployed this project using: render
+I have deployed this project using: [Netlify](https://www.netlify.com/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>